My Weight Loss Journey

 And as excited and proud as I was, I wanted even more.
 I wanted to build the physique of my dreams and pile on loads of lean muscle.
 And because I had challenged myself and prevailed, I knew that it could be done, and knew that I could do it.
 Two very key things.

 So here we are.
 That basically catches us up to today.
 I’m still learning.
 I’m still growing.
 I’m still training.
 I’m no longer chasing a six pack, but instead chasing those muscle gains.
 And it’s become such an inherent part of my lifestyle, that I know I’ll never stop.
-I’ll never revert back again to that 180 pound version of me…unless of course it’s 180 pounds of pure muscle.
-Wink wink.
+I’ll never revert back again to that 180 pound version of me…unless of course it’s 180 pounds of lean muscle.